krizkontrolz/Home-Assistant-nextion_handler/Tips_and_Tricks/NEXTION_GESTURES.md

 ## Realtime Swipe and Press Gestures
 A more advanced approach is to monitor touch events throughout their duration to process touch movements in realtime and interpret them to decode different types of gestures and trigger actions.
 This is done by continually processing screen touch co-ordinates (`tch0` for x and `tch1` for y) in a rapidly looping (50 ms) timer component.
-The timer loop for processing the gestures can either be triggered when a specific UI component is touched, or using the `touch component` (`tc0`) to handle _all_ touch events for the entire page.
+The timer loop for processing the gestures can either be triggered from the [on touch] event code specific UI components, or using the `Touch Component` (`tc0`) to trigger gesture processing for _all_ touch events on a page.

 Some potential traps to be aware of: